Houghton, Michigan: Climate

 Houghton has a humid continental climate (Köppen Dfb) but the (typically) long and snowy (due to lake-effect snow, with an average of 218 in) winters make the city feel as though it is in a climate much farther north.
-It holds the distinction of having the third-most (behind Duluth and International Falls in Minnesota) maxima below 32 F of any incorporated city in the contiguous US, with the top temperature failing to reach freezing on 100.9 days per year.
-It is sometimes said that Houghton has “two seasons: winter’s here and winter’s coming.”
+It holds the distinction of having the third-most (behind Duluth and International Falls in Minnesota) maxima below 32 F of any incorporated city in the contiguous US, with the top temperature failing to rise above freezing an average of 100.9 days per year.
+It is sometimes said that Houghton has "two seasons: winter’s here and winter’s coming".

 While Houghton's winters may be the subject of humor, residents take the subject of snow and winter very seriously.
-Houghton is one of the premier “Winter Cities” found anywhere.
-A “Winter City” is a community that accommodates winter, celebrates it, and whose residents generally enjoy the season by participating in a variety of outdoor activities.
+Houghton is a Winter City—a community that accommodates winter, celebrates it, and whose residents generally enjoy the season by participating in a variety of outdoor activities.
 Among those activities are cross country skiing, snow-shoeing, ice fishing, snowmobiling, ice skating and outdoor ice hockey, among other activities.
 Houghton celebrates winter through the “Winter Carnival” organized by Michigan Tech every year in February.